-Tim started writing this blog on March 29, 2005 as a personal diary.
+Tim started writing his blog on March 29, 2005 as a personal diary, and it grew into the Slope of Hope.
 Over the months and years, readership of this blog has increased to tens of thousands of people every day, even though the blog’s purpose – Tim yammering on about charts and the markets – hasn’t changed much.

 Several things to remember about this blog:

 - I am afflicted with the disease Ursinus Perpetuus, which gives me a strong inclination to short stocks.
-Those with a bullish bent may feel discomfort, rage, and – occasionally – envy.
 Suffice it to say I tilt to the bearish side.

 - The comments section is one of the key components of this blog.
 Keep it lively, but also keep it civil.
 All views are welcome here, as long as you don’t resort to ad hominem attacks (especially against your kindly host), obscenities, advertisements for other sites, or other behavior which strikes me as beneath the noble little corner of the web we’ve got here.